A Man With A White Hat In Beijing And A Horse Cart

-A man in a white hat approaching me on a summer’s day on a road in old central Beijing sometime in 2010.
+A man in a white hat was approaching me on a summer’s day on a road in old central Beijing sometime in 2010.
 He came with the sun!
 He was related to the woman sitting on the horse cart on the other side, and curious why I was curious about them.
 In the process, I took one of my best pictures ever.
-Thank you, man in white hat.
+Thank you, man in a white hat.
 It was just that one moment in time.
-Continue reading “A Man With A White Hat In Beijing”
+Continue reading “A Man With A White Hat In Beijing And A Horse Cart”

 Gold Fish On The Tricycle In China

-A tricycle carrying fish pods filled with gold fish, seen in Nanjing in 2011.
-The golden creatures were sold for a few yuan each, depending on the fish’s size and relative rarity.
+A tricycle in China carrying fish pods filled with gold fish was seen in Nanjing in 2011.
+The golden creatures were sold for a few yuan each, depending on their size and relative rarity.
 Buyers carry their new pet home in a small plastic bag.
-They could also buy fish food.
+They can also buy fish food.

-Selling gold fish, and other small animals, off tricycles was very common in China until 2018 or so.
-Today these paddle pet shops are a rarity in the big cities but they are still common down country.
-The seller in Nanjing was on a popular spot doing good business, I remember seeing lots of kids buying, and some of his tanks were already empty when I took the picture.
+Selling goldfish and other small animals off tricycles was common in China until 2018 or so.
+Today, these paddle pet shops are a rarity in the big cities, but they are still common in the countryside.
+The seller in Nanjing was in a popular spot doing good business.
+I remember seeing many kids buying goldfish, and some of the tanks were already empty when I took the picture.

-I saw this tricycle in the hutongs of central Beijing when Yanjing beer bottles still contained 0.645 liter of easy drinkable beer with an alcohol percentage of 3.6%.
-In my good old days I drunk a truck of the stuff each week.
+I saw this tricycle in the hutongs of central Beijing when Yanjing beer bottles still contained 0.645 liters of easy drinkable beer with an alcohol percentage of 3.6%.
+In my good old days, I drank a truck of the stuff each week.
 Sadly, most Chinese beer makers have since changed their bottle size to the internationally more acceptable 0.5 liter.

-Back then many people in China still preferred to drink their beer at room-temperature instead of cooled.
-So at distribution points beer was mostly kept uncooled and out in the open.
+Back then, many people in China still preferred to drink their beer at room temperature instead of being cooled.
+So at distribution points, beer was mostly kept uncooled and out in the open.
 Cheers!

 Time for Tanks!
 A T-34 Tank & T-34 Recovery Vehicle